 Our leadership team follows the servant-leadership philosophy.
 A servant-leader promotes the growth and well-being of people by sharing power and putting the needs of others first.
 When we help them develop and perform at their highest potential, we all succeed.
 That’s why we see our communities, residents, owners, investors, suppliers and employees as partners helping us better serve seniors.

 To see our servant-leadership in action, contact us today.

-Joel is president and chief operating officer of LCS.
-He is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
-Joel provides leadership and direction for business growth, service excellence, and enhancing the company’s stability and value among financial partners, property owners, and other stakeholders in the senior living field.
+Joel Nelson, president and chief executive officer of LCS, is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
+In his role, Joel provides leadership and direction for business growth, service excellence, and enhancing the company’s stability and value among financial partners, property owners and other stakeholders in the senior living field.
 Joel joined LCS in 1986 and has held several executive roles.
 He is responsible for the oversight of serving more than 40,000 seniors in more than 140 communities.

 Joel serves on the board of managers for Life Care Companies, LCS Holdings, and is a member of the audit committee.
 He also serves on the Hexagon (insurance captive) board of directors and is a trustee for the company’s 401(k) benefits program.
 Outside of LCS, Joel serves as co-chair of Argentum’s public policy committee and sits on the National Investment Center operator advisory board.
 Joel is past chair and current board member of ChildServe, Inc. and he serves on the health services advisory board at Simpson College, Indianola, Iowa.
 Joel holds a bachelor’s degree in business management and health care administration from Simpson College.